wtetzner/KallistiOS/utils/dc-chain/README.md

 ### Override GNU Download Mirror

-Set `gnu_mirror` to override the default `ftpmirror.gnu.org` mirror when you have a prefered mirror for downloading GNU sources.
+Set `gnu_mirror` to override the default `ftpmirror.gnu.org` mirror when you have a preferred mirror for downloading GNU sources.

 ### Toolchains base